ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 * `Invalid_argument` should be raised when a parameter can't be accepted
 * `Failure` should be raised when a result can't be produced

-Functions are provided by the standard libarry to raise `Invalid_argument` and `Failure` using a string parameter:
+Functions are provided by the standard library to raise `Invalid_argument` and `Failure` using a string parameter:
 ```ocaml
 val invalid_arg : string -> 'a